Walter

 weather influences and in particularly optimally thermally

-insulated from the cold, and on the other hand the adequate supply
+insulated from the cold, and on the other hand the adequate

-of fresh air for breathing is ensured without complicated
+supply of fresh air for breathing is ensured without complicated

 technical measures.
-The bivouac shelter should moreover be simple
+The bivouac shelter should moreover be

-manufacturable.
+inexpensively manufacturable.

-This object is achieved by the characterising features of claim 1.
+This object is achieved by the characterising features of claim

-alternative solutions of the invention.
+and alternative solutions of the invention.

 The bivouac shelter is thus characterised in that the basis unit

-comprises a connection opening for a closure unit, said connection
+comprises a connection opening for a closure unit, said

-forms a shape-retaining body receiving space.
-The basis unit
+operating position and forms a shape-retaining body receiving

-moreover comprises an at least partially, preferably completely
+space.
+The basis unit moreover comprises an at least partially,

-multi-walled construction with at least one, preferably a
+preferably completely multi-walled construction with at least

-plurality of air-filled hollow chambers lying therebetween,
+one, preferably a plurality of air-filled hollow chambers lying

-wherein the basis unit obtains its intrinsic stability due to the
+therebetween, wherein the basis unit obtains its intrinsic

-multi-walled construction.
+stability due to the multi-walled construction.

-According to a particular embodiment, the basis unit comprises an
+According to a particular embodiment, the basis unit comprises

-particular forms a tunnel-like or tubular receiving space for the
+outer body in particular forms a tunnel-like or tubular

-inner body.
-The inner body for its part forms a tunnel-like or
+receiving space for the inner body.
+The inner body for its part

-tubular body receiving space.
+forms a tunnel-like or tubular body receiving space.

 The inner body can e.g. be inserted into the outer body.
 The two